 Story: Linking together Snaps and broadcasting them (while capturing).
 Appear to followers as ‘story’ reel.
 Viewers can tap through a story, watch each snap and see what you experienced throughout your day

 Snapcode: Scannable code for effortlessly adding new friends.
 A friend can easily add someone by flashing their Snapchat camera at a Snapcode, saving users from having to manually search and add friends.
-The Snapcode is available on the Profile screen and can be accessed from the ghost icon/Bitmoji at camera screen corner
+The Snapcode is available on the Profile screen and can be accessed from the ghost icon/Bitmoji at the camera screen corner

 Snapcash: Accessible from the app’s chat section, Snapcash uses integration with Square Cash for easy transfer of money.
 Users need to enter their card information to use this feature, while the receiver also needs to setup the feature to receive money in their account

-Score: The score is an equation that takes into account the sent/received snaps, stories and some other factors.
+Score: The score is an equation that takes into account the sent/received snaps, stories, and some other factors.
 Holding down someone’s name in the contact list, chat area or story feed reveals his/her score, while your own score can be found under the Snapchat code.
 A higher score indicates frequent app usage and vice versa

 Trophy case: Snapchat trophies encourage content creation and user interaction.
 Users receive a notification about earning a new trophy after which they can tap the notification and reach their trophy case, which also provides access to trophies for all milestones.
 Examples of trophy cases include 50 snaps with different pen colors (5 or more) and sending snaps with filters etc.